 • Overheads, a flexible funding allowance and support to attend scientific meetings, in addition to requested essential costs.

 The total award for a Senior Fellowship typically amounts to INR 4.5 Crores.
 This includes the costs requested by the applicant as well as the set contributions by the India Alliance.
 For further details, see costing policies.
 Costs requested by the applicant must commensurate with their research proposal and should be fully justified in the full application.
 Inadequate justifications may result in costs being revised.

-You should normally have between seven to twelve years of post-PhD or equivalent clinical research experience.
+You should normally have between seven to fifteen years of post-PhD or equivalent clinical research experience.
 It is not essential for medical or veterinary degree holders to have a PhD.
 Due allowance will be given to an applicant whose career has been affected for personal reasons.